samueldsingh/data-engineering/data-structures.md

 4. Store marks of 10 students with their name and employee id.
 5. Take any 3 random invoices(like current bill) and store all attributes using data structure

 1. Store 5 students information like sid,name, age, marks, school_name, gender using Data Structure

+   You can utilize data structures like lists or dictionaries and iterate over the data input using loops.
+To store data use a loop such as:

 ```
 students = []  # Empty list to store student information